 We offer thousands of products for the medical specialties we target.
-We distinguish ourselves by emphasizing the importance of regenerative medicine, which we define as surgical implants derived from our proprietary collagen matrix technology and other biologic platforms.
+We distinguish ourselves by emphasizing the importance of regenerative technology, which we define as surgical implants derived from our proprietary collagen matrix technology and other biologic platforms that enable or facilitate the body's healing process and are resorbed.
 Our objective is to develop, acquire or otherwise provide products that will limit uncertainty for hospitals and surgeons.
-These products include our regenerative medicine implants, metal implants, instruments and equipment for orthopedic surgery, neurosurgery and general surgery.
+These products include our regenerative technology implants, metal implants, instruments and equipment for small bone orthopedic surgery, specialty surgical applications and spine.